Warhammer 40,000: Dawn of War: Reception

+Critical reception

 By early 2009, Dawn of War and its expansion packs together had sold 4 million copies.
 Dawn of War received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

 Upon release, the critical response to Warhammer 40,000: Dawn of War was on the whole positive.
 It was congratulated most frequently for its varied and balanced factions and units, its polished presentation, in particular the high quality of unit animations, and the user interface.

 One of the first reviews was by IGN, who awarded the game 8.8/10, in particular praising the large level of graphical and animation detail.
 They also cited the skirmish and multiplayer as one of the game's strongest points.
 GameSpot came to similar conclusions, in particular praising the game's presentation and audio.

 Conversely, an area of the game that drew criticism was the single player campaign, which many reviewers found to be too short and unchallenging.
 Another area of weakness identified was a lack of originality in the gameplay.
-However, these weaknesses were considered to be minor, IGN summarising "Nothing about the gameplay will really surprise anyone (though the addition of reinforceable squads is pretty neat) but it doesn't particularly matter ...
+However, these weaknesses were considered to be minor, IGN summarised: "Nothing about the gameplay will really surprise anyone (though the addition of reinforceable squads is pretty neat) but it doesn't particularly matter ...
 Relic kicked ass creating a great piece of entertainment."
 The French website Jeux PC awarded the game 16 out of 20, in particular praising the simplicity of the user interface and the intensity of the battles.
 German reviewer Daniel Matschijewsky awarded the game 83 out of 100, praising the user interface and the sound, but identifying the campaign and the AI as weaker areas.

+Awards

-Dawn of War was a runner-up for Computer Games Magazine's list of the 10 best computer games of 2004.
+Dawn of War was a runner-up for Computer Games Magazine's list of the ten best computer games of 2004.
 It received a runner-up position in GameSpot's 2004 "Best Strategy Game" award category across all platforms, losing to Rome: Total War.
+During the 8th Annual Interactive Achievement Awards, Dawn of War received nominations for "Strategy Game of the Year" and "Outstanding Achievement in Online Gameplay".